bnjihia23/bnjihia23.github.io/index.md

 ## Category 2: Algorithms and Data Structures (Advising Assistance)

 This artifact is a C++ console application designed to help students and advisors explore course information and prerequisites.
-The program reads course data from a CSV file and allows users to view all courses in sorted order or inspect details for a specific course.
+The program reads course data from a CSV file and allows users to view courses in sorted order or inspect prerequisite information.
+Enhancements focus on improving efficiency and organization through appropriate data structure selection.

 ### Artifact Links